Herysia/TSI/README.md

 # TSI

-Minimalist non euclidean game (OpenGL)
+Minimalist non euclidean game (OpenGL) made in ~2 weeks

 # Requirements & Install
 You need to install: